Savouring the indescribable beauty of Chang Pas and Tso Moriri in one of the most extream road trips of my life.

 - Carry food and water: In summers you can find a dhaba at Korzok but in winters there is nothing.
 So carry your refills

 - Tso Moriri: Acclimatise well before visiting it as it is at a greater height than Pangong Tso or Leh.
-It is always under zero degree temperature so layer up.
+It is always below zero degrees temperature so layer up.
 Do not miss the golden hour at the lake.
 It is a sight to behold.

 - Korzok: Don’t forget to visit the 400 years old monastery.
 If possible, visit during Korzok gustor festival Aug 5-6